HugoChen1212/EcommerceProject/README.md

 -------------
 - make a new local project folder
 - Cd `to your new local project folder`
-- 'git clone origin git@github.com:HugoChen1212/EcommerceProject.git'
+- `git clone origin git@github.com:HugoChen1212/EcommerceProject.git`
 - cd EcommerceProject
-- 'npm run ios or npm run android or npm run web'
+- `npm run ios or npm run android or npm run web`